Assisted Human Reproduction

 All of the terms of these contracts may not be enforceable but they are important to clarify everyone’s expectations and to be evidence of intention in the event of a later disagreement.

-The Kelly D. Jordan Family Law firm can assist you in all aspects of contract negotiation and preparation.
+Kelly D. Jordan, our fertility lawyer, can assist you in all aspects of contract negotiation and preparation.

-We have particular expertise in third party reproduction issues.
-We regularly assist parents in birth registration, adoption and declarations of parentage after children are born.
+Kelly has particular expertise in third party reproduction issues.
+She regularly assists parents in birth registration, adoption and declarations of parentage after children are born.

-We can insure that the intended parents are legally and officially the parents on all birth registration documents.
+Our firm can ensure that the intended parents are legally and officially the parents on all birth registration documents.

 "Kelly Jordan is highly skilled in her specialized area of reproductive law.
 Having working in the field of third party reproduction for over 20 years, it is essential to my business that I refer clients to lawyers who are as empathetic as they are qualified.
 Kelly Jordan and the members of her firm are such people.
 Her work is a wonderful compliment to the services I provide and the feedback I receive from clients I have referred to her, has always been very positive.
 Whether a client needs a contract drafted or a legal declaration done, I am always confident services will be provided in a timely manner and with the utmost skill and compassion.
 I am pleased to work with Jordan Battista and would not hesitate in sending my clients to her." - Joanne Wright, President, Canadian Surrogacy Options